mewebstudio/captcha/README.md

     }
 ```
 ## Fork Updates
 These updates were made for Session Mode.
-It was formed for a mixture of AJAX contact forms and payment form that validates information on POST.
-The AJAX forms do not need captcha to be retained for validation, but any form that validates with POST does need a way to track when successful captcha has been entered.
+It was designed for a mixture of AJAX contact forms and data entry forms that validates information on POST with HTTP request.
+The AJAX forms do not need captcha to be retained for validation, but any form that validates with POST and HTTP request does need a way to track when successful captcha has been entered.
 We use this method:

 ```php
     /**